What is B2B software marketing?

 B2B inbound marketing (particularly important is B2B SaaS inbound marketing) involves having content and SEO strategies that will pull customers to engage with your website, social media presence, blog, etc without you having to actively reach out to them.

-Having a strong product marketing strategy before you bring your software to the market is particularly important in the B2B space: make sure your pricing, positioning and channel plans are in place before executing your go-to-market strategy.
+Having a strong product marketing strategy before you bring your software to the market is particularly important in the B2B space: make sure your pricing, positioning and B2B marketing channels are in place before executing your go-to-market strategy.

 Email marketing might involve nurturing a newsletter subscriber list, or sending individual target emails to prospects.
 But either way, your emails must focus on things that matter to your target buyer (not overt selling): provide solutions, and help them understand how you can help their business grow or solve their problem.